alex-windett/guardian_app/readme.md

 Sections of the the Guardian's base css has been used as well as some of my own.

-It has been test on IE9+, Chrome, Safari, Firefox and modern IOS devices
+It has been test on IE10+, Chrome, Safari, Firefox and modern IOS devices.
+Issue accessing data via XDomainRequest() on IE9.